OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>Int</b>
       <br>
       default: 2
-      <p class="scene-class-comments">Specify the maximum number of queued checkpoint images that the checkpoint-writing background thread can handle.
+      <p class="scene-class-comments">This setting specifies the maximum number of queued checkpoint images the checkpoint-writing background thread can handle.
 The value of checkpoint_max_bgcache must be greater than or equal to 1.
-Once this number is exceeded, the MCRT threads are suspended while background images are written to create room in the queue.
-A larger number can robustly support background writing even with short checkpoint intervals at the expense of memory.
-A value of 2 is best for most cases.</p>
+If the number of queued checkpoint images exceeds this limit, MCRT threads will be temporarily suspended while background images are written to make room in the queue.
+A larger value can support background writing even with short checkpoint intervals, but it may require more memory.
+A value of 2 is recommended for most cases.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_bgcache.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_bgcache.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_max_bgcache.links heading=4-%}